Energy Engineers' Role in Advancing Sustainable Solutions

 “There are so many career paths available in this field, from energy storage, renewable energy systems and carbon capture to energy policy and low carbon buildings,” says alumnus Daniel Stauft.

 “As I was researching academic programs, the MEL in Clean Energy Engineering stood out because it provides a full suite overview of all these areas.
 It fit my professional goals of wanting to learn about these different areas of practice before deciding which I wanted to pursue in my career,” Daniel adds.
+The curriculum covers a range of energy system topics, grounded in practical examples, projects and case studies.

 “Once we’ve covered the basics of different renewable energy systems, we can dive into case studies and explore the interconnections and real-world challenges at the intersection of energy storage, sustainable energy systems, policy and economics,” explains Program Director Vladan Prodanovic.